adobe/react-native-acpcore/README.md

 #### 4. Next steps

-After your have installed Core for React Native, you can install additional AEP React Native extensions.
+After you have installed Core, you can install additional AEP React Native extensions.

 | Extension    | npm package                                                  |
 | ------------ | ------------------------------------------------------------ |